How will the Spring Statement 2025 impact my mortgage?

 What about Lifetime ISAs?

-The spotlight is also on Lifetime ISAs - a real benefit for first-time home buyers looking to supercharge their savings.
-First-time buyers face a withdrawal penalty if they use a Lifetime ISA to purchase a property that exceeds £450,000 though, with house prices booming, many suggest this price cap is far too high.
-Will Rachel Reeves announce a reduction in the withdrawal penalty or property price threshold?
-Only time will tell, but it would be a cause for celebration for first-time buyers looking to step onto the property ladder in pricier regions.
+The spotlight was also on Lifetime ISAs - a real benefit for first-time home buyers looking to supercharge their savings.
+First-time buyers currently face a withdrawal penalty if they use a Lifetime ISA to purchase a property that exceeds £450,000 though, with house prices booming, many suggest this price cap is far too high.

 Inheritance tax changes